lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 happen between the entity performing fragmentation and the entity performing reassembly.

-Note that this document defines generic functionality and purposefully offers flexibility with regard to parameter settings and mechanism choices, that are expected to be made in other, technology-specific documents (e.g. {{I-D.zuniga-lpwan-schc- over-sigfox}}, {{I-D.petrov-lpwan-ipv6-schc-over-lorawan}}).
+Note that this document defines generic functionality and purposefully offers flexibility with regard to parameter settings and mechanism choices, that are expected to be made in other, technology-specific documents.

 # LPWAN Architecture {#LPWAN-Archi}